nhatbui97/solana-tutorials/01 - Environment Setup/README.md

-- Right now solana-cli version above 0.30 is recommended, install 0.29.0 is a bit tricky, and messy.
+- Right now solana-cli version above 0.30 is recommended, 0.31.0 specifically, install 0.29.0 is a bit tricky, and messy.
 If forced, can still do this but contact me.
 - When running `anchor build` with lower solana version like 0.29, this problem can occured: "rustc v1.75 or above ... bla bla bla" but when you check your rustc version, its 1.83, 1.90, so why its still error? it is because the solana-install, anchor use it own rustc version and it is outdated.
-If this happen then you must install the agave-install follow this instruction https://docs.anza.xyz/cli/install, change v3.0.8 to v2.3.0 - the stable least error version.
+If this happen then you must install the agave-install follow this instruction https://docs.anza.xyz/cli/install, change v3.0.8 to v2.3.0 - the most stable version.
 Then proceed to anchor build, again.

 If you run into build-sbf not found, the most likely you have not listened to me - and install both v0.29.0 and v0.30, then uninstall v0.29.0, or check agave-install/solana-install whether if it 1.18 or above v2, if it v2 then your solana-cli outdated, if v1.18 or under v2, then update to above v2. your problem will be solved.
 If not then contact me.